Although this street is named for Penang's Armenian population (such as the famous Sarkies who established the Eastern & Oriental...

 The main structure here, originally built in 1924 'Straits Eclectic' style and today painted a distinct shade of light green, is not...

 Built in 1808 by a wealthy Arab trader, the Acheen St Mosque was the focal point for the Malay and Arab traders in this quarter – the...

 Named after the owners Hong and Yen's favourite song, this arty, airy place offers a winning combo of a courtyard garden, good coffee,...

 Items like currywurst and bratwurst may carry a German accent, but fondue and rösti (Swiss-style potato pancakes) solidify Edelweiss'...

 Khoo Kongsi information

-The Khoo, who trace their lineage back 25 generations, are a successful clan, and they’re letting the world know.
-Stone carvings dance across the entrance hall and pavilions, many of which symbolise or are meant to attract good luck and wealth.
-Note the Sikh guardian watchman at the entrance.
-The interior is dominated by incredible murals depicting birthdays, weddings and, most impressively, the 36 celestial guardians (divided into two panels of 18 guardians each).
-The fiery overhead lighting comes courtesy of enormous paper lamps.
-Gorgeous ceramic sculptures of immortals, carp, dragons, and carp becoming dragons (a traditional Chinese motif symbolising success) dance across the roof ridges.
-As impressive as all of this is, Khoo Kongsi was once more ostentatious; the structure caught fire on the night it was completed in 1901, an event put down to divine jealousy.
-The present kongsi dates from 1906.
-At research time, a hotel was being built on the premises.
+Guided tours begin at the stone carvings that dance across the entrance hall and pavilions, many of which symbolise or are meant to attract good luck and wealth.
+The interior is dominated by incredible murals depicting birthdays, weddings and, most impressively, the 36 celestial guardians.
+Gorgeous ceramic sculptures of immortals, carp, dragons, and carp becoming dragons dance across the roof ridges.